 Important Note: The information provided here is not necessarily the views of Young Living.
 This is written by an Independent Representative of Young Living.

-Written by: Amy Moore, M.S.
+Written by: Aimee Watson (formerly Amy White Moore, M.S.

 It is no secret that Young Living received a “warning” letter from just one of the many federal regulatory agencies that are charged with ensuring products sold to the public are marketed safely and appropriately.

 One of the areas stated as a concern, in that 22 September 2014 letter, was proper classification of Young Living’s essential oils.
 It is my hope to bring some clarity to a rather confusing topic.
 I bring this to you complete with direct sources to back up the information, so please stay with me.
 It is crucial that you do not skim this post.
 If you want the “whole” picture, please take the time to read this carefully.

 Let’s start with the part of the 22 September 2014 letter that discusses this area of concern:

 So, as you can see, it would not be plausible, under the current regulations that are in place (and have been long before Young Living formed), for a natural product to be classified as both cosmetic/beauty and dietary supplement.
 The guidelines for each of these classifications are different.
 The claims that can be made for both of these classifications are different.
 Why?
 In simple terms, you cannot ingest a cosmetic/beauty product but you can ingest a dietary supplement.

 I can already hear some of the mumbling taking place for those saying that this only concerns labeling.
 For those saying this, you would be correct . . . but only to a point.
 Why?
 Because part of proper labeling includes providing “adequate directions for use.”
 See the section below taken from the 22 September 2014 warning letter issued to Young Living.